lucasWillem/store-app/README.md

 ### Error Boundary

 - **Robust Error Handling:** Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 They provide a more graceful error-handling mechanism by isolating faulty components and preventing the entire application from crashing.

+### AppWrapper Component

+The `AppWrapper` component serves as a foundational element designed to streamline the management of global UI elements such as loaders and alerts.
+By encapsulating the entire application's UI structure, it ensures a consistent and efficient way to handle common UI behaviors and states.

+- **Centralized UI Management**: Incorporates a `Loader` and `CustomAlert` component, which are managed centrally through the `AppWrapper`.
+This eliminates the need for multiple instances or local state management of these components, simplifying the overall UI logic.

+### PageWrapper Component

+The `PageWrapper` component is designed to provide a consistent and flexible layout structure for the pages.
+It serves as a versatile wrapper that can be customized to meet various layout and styling needs, ensuring a uniform look and feel across the application while offering the flexibility to adjust individual page designs as required.

+### CSSBaseline Integration

+The integration of `CSSBaseline` into the Store app plays a crucial role in establishing a consistent baseline for styling across all browsers.
+This component, provided by Material-UI, effectively normalizes the default browser styles, ensuring that our application's appearance remains consistent and predictable no matter the user's browser choice.

+### Enhanced Codebase Documentation with TypeScript Docs

+I have integrated TypeScript documentation comments throughout the project.
+This aims to provide developers with clear, concise, and comprehensive insights into the functionality, usage, and behavior of the various elements of code base.